Clergy, Staff & Leadership

 Clergy, Staff & Vestry

-The Rev. Sarah Miller
+The Rev. Bruce Birdsey

 Trudy Bavolack has been employed by Emmanuel Church since June 2001, first as a part time Financial Coordinator, and now as a full-time Parish Administrator.
 She has an associate’s degree (cum laude) in Business from J. Sargeant Reynolds as well as a B.S. in Business Administration and Management and an M.B.A., both from Virginia Commonwealth University.
 She lives in Goochland County on the family farm.
 She and her husband Danny have two daughters – Jessica, who lives in Northern Virginia with her husband Matt, and Maggie, who lives in Richmond.
 Trudy enjoys reading and watching British television.